“If you can trust yourself when all men doubt you, but make allowance for their doubting too” —Rudyard Kipling

 Non-naive trust (assuming that your collaborators want to build you up)Culture eats coops for breakfast by Chloe Waretini

 Trust is important!
 And assuming that people want to build you up can go a long way towards forging new ground for trust.
 You might find, in fact, that it does help you resolve issues!
-But sooner or later, you’re inevitably going to encounter evidence to the contrary—if that weren’t so, we’d be living in a very different world—and then you’ve somehow got to figure out what to do with that!
+But sooner or later, you’re inevitably going to encounter evidence to the contrary—if that weren’t so, we’d be living in a very different world where we don’t even need to bother talking about this—and then you’ve somehow got to figure out what to do with that!

 There are a few dimensions to non-naivety, and I sense there’s something here that I don’t understand well enough to write up yet.
 But briefly, thinking out loud, here are two ways that trust can be naive: